Gary Pettis

-Gary George Pettis (born April 3, 1958) is an American former professional baseball center fielder and third base coach.
-He played in Major League Baseball (MLB) from 1982 to 1992 for the California Angels, Detroit Tigers, Texas Rangers, and San Diego Padres.
+Gary George Pettis (born April 3, 1958) is an American former professional baseball center fielder and third base coach for the San Francisco Giants of Major League Baseball (MLB).
+He played in MLB from 1982 to 1992 for the California Angels, Detroit Tigers, Texas Rangers, and San Diego Padres.
 Pettis won five Gold Glove Awards and finished in the top ten in stolen bases in the American League seven times.

-Biography
+Career

-Pettis was selected in the 6th round of the 1979 draft by the California Angels after attending Castlemont High School in Oakland, California, and played minor league baseball for the Salinas Spurs of the class "A" California League in 1980, then the Holyoke Millers of the double "A" Eastern League in 1981.
+Pettis attended Castlemont High School in Oakland, California.
+The California Angels selected Pettis in the 6th round of the 1979 draft, and he played minor league baseball for the Salinas Spurs of the class "A" California League in 1980, then the Holyoke Millers of the double "A" Eastern League in 1981.
 In 1982, Pettis was promoted to the California Angels, where he played the first six seasons of his career.

 After the 1987 season, Pettis went on to play two seasons with the Detroit Tigers, 1988 through the following season of 1989.
 After two years with Detroit, Pettis joined the Texas Rangers for two seasons, 1990–91.
 Pettis finished his career in the major leagues in 1992.
 The 1992 season saw Pettis play for two teams.
 After leaving the Texas Rangers, Pettis joined the San Diego Padres for the 1992 season but ended that season back in Detroit with the Tigers.